Cov-ComSec/Cov-ComSec.github.io/content/posts/owasp_sqli_xss/index.md

 ### MarkDown Syntax

 ```
-• Same syntax as Discord/GitHub
+• (Mostly) The same syntax as Discord/GitHub (due to slightly different implementations)
 • # Make a Heading
 • ## Make a smaller header (can use up to six #)
 • *make this italic*